gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 ![Welcome to AWS ECS](img/aws_ecs_welcome.jpeg)

-You currently have no clusters so click on the button to "Create cluster".
+Click the button to "Create cluster".
 There is no cost for the cluster itself, only the resources within it.
-The cluster is a group of one or more containers.

 First, give it a name: